qiaolunzhang/sinc_plus/SurvivabilityScenarios/README.md

 - Error in constructing the cycles: the code should consider that which edge to select among the multiple edges between the same node pair.
 This is captured in contractedLink3

+- Error in updating the new mapping in local search algorithm: we can update when AV_new > AV_old and TWC_new <= TWC_old
+  rather than only TWC_new = TWC_old

+- Error in deciding the failed links when checking the resiliency under double-link failures: we need to check both directions of the link

+- Error for settings of bounds of the ILP: the bound should be as as possible, since the TWC and AV has a very different weight